Saxo Markets Guide – Read our In-Depth Saxo Markets Review

-Using Saxo Markets, many traders earn a great deal of cash.
-However, on average, through continual trading, you can make between 2% - 10% profit a month.
+Through Saxo Markets, many traders make a great deal of cash.
+However, on average, through consistent trading, you also can create between 2% - 10% profit a month.

-This may seem like a little number, but within the year, this adds to a substantial amount of gains.
-While Saxo Markets supply you all the tools to earn money, they cannot guarantee you will gain.
+This may seem like a little number, but within the year, this adds to a substantial number of gains.
+While Saxo Markets provide you all the tools to make money, they can't guarantee you will profit.

 Does Saxo Markets have fees?

 Yes.
-To start trading with Saxo Markets, you have to deposit $6500.
-Certain commissions while trading also applies.
-Any processing fees from your bank will need to be incurred by you.
+To begin trading with Saxo Markets, you need to deposit $6500.
+Certain commissions while trading also apply.
+Any processing fees from your bank will have to be incurred by you.